 Other organizations, like the Agile Alliance, have offered their own Agile certifications before.
-But the Project Management Institute, with more than half a million members and credential holders in 185 countries, is definitely the most influential organization in the project management space, so it’s pleasing to see PMI now officially recognizing Agile as a significant and undeniable trend in project management.
+But the Project Management Institute, with more than half a million members and credential holders in 185 countries, is definitely the most influential organization in the project management space, so it’s pleasing to see PMI now officially recognizing the Agile mindset as a significant and undeniable trend in project management.

-Indeed, Agile project management has come a long way from a novel approach to a mainstream project management methodology.
+Indeed, Agile project procurement management has come a long way from a novel approach to a mainstream project management methodology.
 It went beyond its mother field, software development, and is used in an increasingly broader set of industries nowadays.
 This certainly increases the demand for Agile professionals, and employers want to make sure that they are hiring the right person for the job.
 This is where certifications prove useful, and for those wondering how to become a certified project manager, they should consider becoming certified in Agile for future job prospects.

 That said, there are still lots of opponents to the whole idea of Agile certification.
 For example, one of the main arguments for Michael Dubakov, an author at the Edge of Chaos blog, is that there are so many factors influencing the management process that they make any certification impossible.
 “Your company is special.
 You have special people on the development team.
 You have special conditions, rules, and other external factors,” writes Michael.